ericwbailey/ericwbailey.website/source/writing/spear-phishing-with-slackbot-for-fun-and-profit.md

     class="centered-media-inner-3"
     aria-label="Simulated feature.">
     <img
       alt="The Slack avatar image cropping UI, with Slackbot’s avatar uploaded.
-An error message reads, “Whoa there, that’s my face!
+An error message reads, “Whoa!
+That looks like Slackbot’s face!
 Maybe try another image?”
 The option to save the image has been disabled." src="{{ '/img/posts/spear-phishing-with-slackbot-for-fun-and-profit/avatar-warning.png' | url }}" />
     <figcaption>
       Simulated feature.